ArulPrakassam/Arul-Prakassam/README.md

 My name is Arul Prakassam.

-I am studying ECE in Pondicherry, India.
+Interested in front-end web development and content creation.
+Done some projects in UI development with React js, Javascript, HTML, CSS.
 I am running a website [(switch2knowledge.com)](https://www.switch2knowledge.com) and [YouTube channel](https://youtube.com/channel/UCzz1ofQIE6VJm73BSOkgxUw) and in my website I will articles related to SEO, google ranking, blogger and other tech related things.
 I also publish YouTube videos related to my website in my YouTube channel.

-I will create web projects in my free time and improving my skills by working on those projects.

 ## SKILLS:
 - Javascript